Combodo/iTop/readme.txt

 ﻿iTop - version 2.4.0 - 15-Nov-2017
 Readme file

-iTop Entry 2.4.0 is the 8th packaged release of iTop.
+iTop 2.4.0 is the 30th release of iTop.

 Changes since the previous version
 -------------------------------------------------------------------